 What I do

 I enjoy hiking, biking and kayaking.
 My favorite destinations include exploring our national and state parks, wildlife refuges, forests, mountains, deserts and ocean coastlines.
-I have visited all 50 of the U.S. states multiple time, 50 of our national parks, and 9 foreign countries.
-In October 2022, I was able to take the trip of a lifetime to Madagascar which was #1 on my bucket list.
-Aside from Madagascar, some of my favorite journeys outside the U.S. have included trips to the Galapagos Islands, Iceland, Costa Rica, Brazil and the Great Barrier Reef.
+I have visited all 50 of the U.S. states multiple times, 58 of our 63 national parks, and 11 foreign countries.
+In October 2022, I was able to take the trip of a lifetime to Madagascar which was #1 on my life's bucket list.
+Aside from Madagascar, some of my favorite journeys outside the U.S. have included trips to the Galapagos Islands, Iceland, Costa Rica, Brazil, Borneo, Ethiopia and the Great Barrier Reef.

 My other hobbies include training dogs, competing in dog agility, kayaking, hiking and doing genealogy.
 I am a NADAC agility judge and UKC obedience and rally judge.
 I am also completing a genealogical certificate in American records with the National Institute of Genealogical Studies.